How We Conduct Our Website Builder Research

 If you’d like to compare our findings for the top website builders, check out our comparison chart here.
 It’s packed full of information from our research findings, and can help you make the right decision when choosing a platform to build your website with.

-Alongside testing what each website builder offered, we also assess the quality of its features.
-We do this by seeing precisely what options are available – if we take social media as an example, we’d investigate if you can link your social accounts to your website, how many social media platforms are supported, if you can embed live feeds to your pages, and more.
+The “Website Functionality” section of our testing has assessed the breadth and quality of these practical features.
+We’ve done this by seeing precisely what options are available – if we take social media as an example, we’ve investigated if you can link your social accounts to your website, how many social media platforms are supported, if you can embed live feeds to your pages, and more.

-We also establish what features are available internally and what features are available through third-party platforms via an app market.
+We’ve also established what features are available internally and what features are available through third-party platforms via an app market.
 If a feature is only available as an app, this would lower the builder’s feature score, since it means it’s not readily accessible to use.

 Other examples of features we test include:

 • Blogging: Does the builder support a blogging function?
-If so, we look to see if this includes the ability to archive, segment categories, and add comments.
-Whether the builder supports a search bar, RSS feed, social bookmarking, and blog-specific analytics, is also taken into account.
+If so, we’ve looked to see if this includes the ability to archive, segment categories, and add comments.
+Whether the builder supports a search bar, RSS feed, social bookmarking, and blog-specific analytics, has also been taken into account.

 • SEO: How good is each platform at helping you rank highly on search engines like Google?
 Can you edit meta titles/descriptions, customize URLs, get keyword support, access SEO-specific apps, and so on?

-• Internationalization: How many languages are supported?
+• Globalization: How many languages are supported?
 Does the website builder offer translation tools?

 • Marketing: Are there built-in email marketing tools?
 Does the builder integrate with social media platforms?
 Can you share content between your website and social feeds?
 Are third-party marketing apps available?

 To the naked eye, web design is a lot like art – one person’s genius is another person’s garbage.
-In order to gain a comprehensive insight into web design and what truly matters, we spoke to leading experts in the field.
+In order to gain a comprehensive insight into web design and what truly matters, we’ve spoken to leading experts in the field.

-They helped us understand what constitutes good design, and what helps users engage with a website effectively.
-From this, we drew up a list of criteria which each website builder’s templates were then judged:
+They have helped us to understand what constitutes good design, and what helps users engage with a website effectively.
+From this, we’ve drawn up a list of criteria which each website builder’s templates have then been judged against:

 • Do the templates accommodate a wide range of popular industries?